guitartsword/mailjet-python/README.md

 pip install -r requirements.txt
 ```

-Nice, now you are ready to run the project, we recommend to use linux and heroku-cli since
+Nice, now you are ready to run the project, it is recommended to use linux and heroku-cli since
-this method is will create environmental variables with either OS and if you want to simulate
+this method will create environmental variables with either OS.
+If you want to simulate
 a heroku server use linux with gunicorn.

 ## Running the project WITHOUT heroku-cli